Escape-Technologies/mookme/packages/docs/README.md

 ### `pre-commit`

-*(our tool before developing `Mookme`)*
+*(our tool before developing Mookme)*

-We had several issues with pre-commit, that led us to develop our own tool :
+We had several issues with `pre-commit`, that led us to develop our own tool :

 - pre-commit is not designed for monorepos, hence most of the hook are some sort of hacks
-- per-package environment were not easy to manage, because pre-commit has it's own global environment and we have to create global dependency to run a particular hook for one package.
+- per-package environment were not easy to manage, because `pre-commit` has it's own global environment and we have to create global dependency to run a particular hook for one package.

 ::: warning
-This led us to one of the guideline used by `Mookme` to work :
+This led us to one of the guideline used by `Mookme` to work:
-If we run a hook on a package in your monorepo:
+If we run a hook on a package in your monorepo it means:

-- it means that you have changes in the folder of this package
+- that you have changes in the folder of this package
-- it means that you developed something on this package
+- that you developed something on this package
-- it means that the dev environment of this package is okay
+- that the dev environment of this package is okay
-- it means we can invoke your test/lint commands **as they are provided** without worrying about an environment properly setup
+- we can invoke your test/lint commands **as they are provided** without worrying about an environment properly setup
 :::